 Meet Our Board

-JEFF COLOMBINI is president of Lodi Farming, Inc., farming 1800 acres of apples, cherries, olives, walnuts and wine grapes in the northern San Joaquin Valley.
-He is also involved with Corto Olive Company, which processes and markets olive oil throughout the United Sates.
-Prior to his work with Lodi Farming, Colombini worked as an operations analyst for a large food processing company and worked as a loan officer for the Farm Credit System.
+JEFF COLOMBINI is president of Lodi Farming, Inc., a company that farms 1,800 acres of apples, cherries, olives and walnuts in the northern San Joaquin Valley.
+Prior to farming full time, Colombini worked as an operations analyst for Stanislaus Food Products and as a loan officer for the Farm Credit System.

 Colombini earned a bachelor’s degree in agriculture business management and a technical degree in fruit science from California Polytechnic State University, San Luis Obispo.
 He is married to Sarah and has three children, Andrew, Gianna and Gillian.

 CHRIS ALPERS of Leelanau County, is a third-generation cherry and apple grower.
 Redpath Orchards and Alpers Farm consist of 1,000 acres on Michigan’s Leelanau peninsula.
 He also works closely with another family business in a technical role, Alpers Tree Sales.
 Chris’s degree from Northern Michigan University is in marketing and communications.